blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **As an** Organization, using blindnet devkit to automate the processing of requests

-**I want to** automate a maximum of requests except the "other" type that I need to process manually
+**I want to** automate a maximum of requests except the "other" type of request that I need to process manually

 **because** I want to save time